daveRendon/wikiazure-podcast/_posts/2019-11-07-episode-03-msignite-crushing-certifications-josue-vidal.md

 On this episode we will discuss with MVP Josue Vidal the strategies to pass your Azure Certifications and what to do in case you fail the exam.

+Some steps suggested by Josue to pass your Microsoft Certification:

+* Create you mindmap
+* Generate your study plan
+* Review specific content (books, videos, hands-on labs)
+* Use an exam simulator

+Josue also addressed some steps to get certified and what to do if you fail the exam

 + <a href="https://www.linkedin.com/in/josuevidal/" target="_blank">Josue Vidal</a>: Experienced professional; offering +15 Years of experience in consultative and complex technical sales and deployment projects in real world scenarios; including creation new cloud business solution, licensing management until day by day operations; 10+ years in account and partner management including pre and post-sales, design solutions, migrations and prepare technical and commercial proposal.

 <p style="font-size: .7em;">Line Of Fire by Audionautix is licensed under a Creative Commons Attribution license (https://creativecommons.org/licenses/by/4.0/) Artist: http://audionautix.com/</p>